udacity/SFND_Lidar_Obstacle_Detection/README.md

 The best way for Windows is to build the library from source, and the easiest way is using [Microsoft's VCPKG](https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=vs-2019) because this tool will compile all the dependences for you.

 To use _VCPKG_ first you have to build it.
-If you don't have it already, follow the next steps:
+If you don't have it already, follow the next steps (I suppose you are going to install VCPK in c:\):

 ```
-c:> cd c:\
 c:> git clone https://github.com/microsoft/vcpkg.git
 c:> cd vcpkg
 c:\vcpkg> .\bootstrap-vcpkg.bat